-- On average, residents believe that about 8% of their property taxes go to the PDOP, higher than the District's actual share of 4.6%. - When informed that the PDOP's share is 4.6% of property taxes, and considering the programs, parks, facilities and services that the District provides, residents rate the overall value as "very good" (8.0 average score on a 0-10 scale). - This is far higher than benchmark value ratings for parks agencies statewide (from 2013) and from nearby communities, most of which average in the 6.5 to 6.7 range. - The District receives its highest value scores from younger and newer residents, women, those in the far South region, and white residents. - While some give lower value ratings, it is important to note that no segment feels the PDOP represents a poor value.
+- On average, residents believe that about 8% of their property taxes go to the PDOP, higher than the District's actual share of 4.6%. - When informed that the PDOP's share is 4.6% of property taxes, and considering < pg.
+34 > the programs, parks, facilities and services that the District provides, residents rate the overall value as "very good" (8.0 average score on a 0-10 scale). - This is far higher than benchmark value ratings for parks agencies statewide (from 2013) and from nearby communities, most of which average in the 6.5 to 6.7 range. - While some give lower value ratings, it is important to note that no segment feels the PDOP represents a poor value.
 All groups give average ratings of 6.7 or higher (with the lowest value coming from non-PDOP users/visitors). - Others offering lower value scores include men, North-Central residents, older adults (ages 55+), lower income households, and non-white respondents.
 All give average value ratings of 7.4 or higher (still considered "good").